-NPA will involve 3 post-doctoral scientists funded through the Cincinnati hub who will be rotated between Cincinnati, National Laboratories and UCT at 6 month intervals.
-The post-docs will be hired in the U.S. to alleviate problems with hiring quality post-doctoral scientists to work in Africa.
+Table 4.1 lists the personnel involved in the NPA project for the first two years.
+The PI's will be involved in coordinating the work and managing the two hubs.
+In the first two years NPA will involve 2 post-doctoral scientists funded through the Cincinnati hub who will be rotated between the National Laboratories and UCT at 6-month intervals.
+The post-docs will be hired in the U.S. to alleviate problems with hiring quality post-doctoral scientists to work in

+Africa.
 The post-docs will be African nationals with interest in returning to Africa with the intent to stem the tide of African diaspora through enhancement of research opportunities in Africa.
 The affiliation with UC and the U.S. National Laboratories will also be used to enhance the quality of graduate students at UCT through affiliation with U.S. Universities and National Laboratories for students working for NPA.
 The second-generation universities will, for the most part be involved in masters level education.
-The best achieving masters students will be offered an opportunity to pursue a PhD at either UCT or UC.
+The best achieving Masters students will be offered an opportunity to pursue a PhD at either UCT or UC.